-Machu Picchu is located between the Cordillera de los Andes and the Amazon rainforest, having a warm and temperate climate.
-In the citadel you will never go too cold or too hot, with an average minimum temperature of 12 ° C and an average maximum temperature of 24 ° C. As it is a subtropical zone, every day of the year there is a possibility of rains, however, from April to September is the dry season and from October to March is the rainy season.
+Machu Picchu is located in the Cordillera of Vilcabamba of the Andes mountains and the eyebrow of the jungle.
+The climate is temperate all year round but it gets chilly and cloudy mornings in the wet season.
+The average minimum temperature is 12 ° C and average maximum temperature is 24 ° C. As it is also located in the eyebrow of the jungle, it can rain or get foggy anytime of the year, however, from April to September is dry season and from October to March is wet season.

 The high season of tourism occurs between May and August; this season coincides with the dry season, but also with the vacations in Europe and the USA.
 If you plan to travel in high Machu Pichu tourist season, know that you will have to book Machu Picchu tickets at least 3 months in advance; but it's not all, you'll also have to book in advance, train tickets, guides and additional tour.
 On the other hand, you will have to compete with other visitors for the first bus from Aguas Calientes to Machu Picchu, and for the best places in the Huayna Picchu mountain and in the Inca city.
 One of the main disadvantages of this season, it is not precisely that you do not find places, but what you will have to pay for them.
 During the high season, the prices of most tourist services, rise between 30 and 100%, depending on the time of anticipation of your reservations.